Done for my Costume Design class, Spring 2007-2008

 Watercolors and inkFor our final, we were able to pick a script to analyze and design for - I choose to do Goethe's Faust, because I'm crazy like that.
 And, I originally choose to do it in a steampunk style, but I didn't want to do crazy robotic arms and whatnot, so it wound up being stylized Victorian/fantasy moreso than anything.

-, but still something that could be created.Oddly enough, it was the best play I have read or seen in my 3+ years in a Theatre program, probably because it's so wholly unpractical to put on - it was written to be read, not performed, I'm certain.Faust Designs:
+In order to make her even more dramatic on stage, she is on stilts that raise her up another foot and a half, so she just towers over Faust.
+Also, her bright colors are in direct contrast with Faust's more muted pallet, so she'd stand out even more.Oddly enough, it was the best play I have read or seen in my 3+ years in a Theatre program, probably because it's so wholly unpractical to put on - it was written to be read, not performed, I'm certain.Faust Designs:

 - Faust (sketch)